PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 If you set *inline* to True or don't pass any parameters, the command string can also include multiple SQL commands (separated by semicolons).
-You will only get the return value for the last command in this case.
+You will only get the result for the last command in this case.

-Note that the adaption and conversion of the parameters causes a certain performance overhead.
+Note that the adaptation and conversion of the parameters causes a certain performance overhead.
 Depending on the type of values, the overhead can be smaller for *inline* queries or if you pass the types of the parameters, so that they don't need to be guessed from the values.
 For best performance,